aboldguess/bid-finder/README.md

 was added to the database or skipped as a duplicate.
 A final message summarises how many new tenders were stored.

+Each tender is deduplicated using its link and, when available, the procurement identifier (OCID) extracted from the listing.
+This prevents multiple entries for the same opportunity even if the URL changes between runs.

 ## Statistics

 The `/stats` page displays when the scraper last completed successfully.
 This